pypi/warehouse/docs/development/getting-started.rst

 This command starts the containers that run Warehouse on your local machine.
-After the initial build process, you will only need this command each time you want to run Warehouse locally.
+After the initial build process, you will only need this command each time you want to startup Warehouse locally.

 ``make serve`` will produce output for a while, and will not exit.
 Eventually the output will cease, and you will see a log message indicating that either